Changan BenBen: Changan BenBen Mini

 In 2010, the original Changan BenBen was replaced by two cars, the BenBen Mini and the BenBen Love, essentially a facelifted original BenBen and will be available as a cheaper alternative next to the BenBen Mini.
 The only engine for the BenBen Mini is a 1.0-litre petrol engine producing 51 kW at 5600 rpm and 90 Nm at 4600rpm.
 The top speed of the BenBen Mini is 158 km/h.
 The prices of the BenBen Mini ranges from RMB 35,000 to 45,000.

 Front view of the Changan BenBen Mini.

 Rear view of the Changan BenBen Mini.

 Revealed on the 2011 Guangzhou Auto Show, a facelift was conducted for the Changan BenBen Mini, changing the bumper and light unit designs.

 Front view of the Changan BenBen Mini facelift.

+Hawtai Lusheng S1 EV160B

 After the discontinuation of the Changan BenBen Mini, Hawtai acquired the production licence of the hatchback and produced a rebadged electric version called the Lusheng S1 EV160B under the Lusheng passenger car series with no further styling changes done.

+JMEV E200/ E200L and JMEV E200S/ E200N

+Through Jiangling Motors Holding, a joint venture by Jiangling Motors Group and Changan Auto, JMEV launched the E200 or E200L, a hatchback based on the Changan BenBen.
+The E200 has a length of 3805 mm, a width of 1560 mm, a height of 1485 mm and a wheelbase of 2345 mm.
+The 17 kWh battery pack is coupled to an electric motor delivering a power of 30 kW and a torque of 150.
+Nm.
+The estimated range is 154 km.
+Suspension is made up of MacPherson struts on front and trailing arms on rear.

+Versions with more powerful batteries, called the E200S or E200N, were introduced in 2018 and increased the vehicle range up to an estimated 302 km.The E200S and E200N features restyled front and rear end and has a length of 3640 mm, a width of 1570 mm, a height of 1490 mm and a wheelbase of 2345 mm.
+The electric motor delivers a power of 30 kW and a torque of 150.
+Nm.